onurkenis/rn-hms-demo/README.md

 # React Native & HMS Sample

 This project is created to show HMS usage with React Native.

-It uses offically released react native modules Push Kit and Analytics Kit.
+It uses officially released react native modules Push Kit, Analytics Kit and Location Kit.

 Also it has custom bridge implementations for Account Kit and `isHmsAvailable()` function to help developers understand HMS integration with different aspects.

 ## Preparations
 Save the generated agconnect-services.json file to `android/app` directory in the RN project.